Working Papers:

 We estimate the impact of sentencing severity on the dynamics of domestic violence.
 The study uses ten years of merged individual-level administrative registers on domestic violence cases brought to the police and family linkages for Rio Grande do Sul (Brazil).
 Leveraging Brazil’s “Lei do Feminicidio”, which was implemented in March 2015 to include the crime of “femicide” in the Brazilian penal law, we find that sentencing severity significantly affects the behavior of both offenders and victims of domestic violence.
 While the policy change seemingly deterred potential offenders by reducing the incidence of domestic violence, victims of domestic violence became more likely to ask for protective measures and more reluctant to press charges against their abusive partners, as a framework of compensating mechanisms would predict.
 For a policymaker seeking to design effective sentences to combat domestic violence, the tension between these outcomes appears critical.

-Presented at (* by co-author): 5th EUI Alumni Conference, 2025 Workshop in Gender Economics at ENS de Lyon, Alp-Pop 2025, WISE 2025, EDP Jamboree at Pompeu Fabra University, Workshop on Public Policies at UB, XV Transatlantic Workshop on the Economics of Crime, 39th AIEL Conference*, "Crime Before Christmas" Annual Workshop at Bocconi University*.
+Presented at (* by co-author): EEA 2025, 5th EUI Alumni Conference, 2025 Workshop in Gender Economics at ENS de Lyon, Alp-Pop 2025, WISE 2025, EDP Jamboree at Pompeu Fabra University, Workshop on Public Policies at UB, XV Transatlantic Workshop on the Economics of Crime, 39th AIEL Conference*, "Crime Before Christmas" Annual Workshop at Bocconi University*.

 Measuring Gender Stereotypes in the Workplace: Evidence from Italian Managers